zhenghan3852/Uauto/README.md

 # Uauto
-Enable USB flash to copy file from specific folder in Nvidia Jetson TX2
+Enable USB flash to copy file from specific folder in upboard